 Pisang keju coklat is cooked in a pan, which allows the cheese to melt into the banana and chocolate.
 This adds a delicious savoury element to the sweetness.
 It’s perfect for those who like a to mix sweet and savoury.

-But trust us, this is one ooey, gooey and totally yummy dessert you simply cannot skip!
+Trust us, this is one ooey, gooey and totally yummy dessert you simply cannot skip!

 12. TAHU GORENG KECAP: fried tofu in sweet soy sauce